MorrissyLab/TranScribe/README.md

 - **Seven-Agent Orchestration**: Alpha, Beta, Epsilon, Gamma, Zeta, Eta, and Delta work in a 4-phase pipeline.
 - **Factorized Data Support**: Annotate latent factors from NMF, cNMF, or other matrix decomposition methods.
 - **Batch Factorized Processing**: Automatically discover and annotate all factorization ranks in a directory, outputting to a single tabbed HTML report.
-- **Anntools Integration**: Automated Marker Overlap (Geneset scoring) and Pathway Enrichment (gProfiler) for Factorized mode, providing Agent Alpha with deep functional context beyond raw gene weights.
+- **Anntools Integration**: Automated Marker Overlap (Geneset scoring) and Pathway Enrichment (gProfiler) for Factorized mode; marker overlap is consumed by Agent Alpha, while pathway enrichment is consumed by Agent Epsilon.
 - **Spatial Transcriptomics Support**: Integrated support for Visium and other spatial technologies via `squidpy`.
 - **Inference & Evaluation**: Supports both "Run Mode" (new datasets) and "Benchmark Mode" (against ground truth).
 - **CellxGene WMG Integration**: High-fidelity cell-type matching using the official CZ CellxGene Census (50M+ reference cells).